marco-de-pietri/FLUNED-repository/docs/source/keywords.rst

 This page documents all keywords that can appear in a `FLUNED` input, their purpose, default behaviour and the range of values they accept.

-To start, a generic template can be created by running `fluned -t`
+To start, a generic template can be created by running `fluned -t`.

 Every directive is case‑insensitive, except for the files and folder paths, and must appear on its own line.
 Comment text after a `#` is ignored.